-- to inform residents and businesses of the parameters under which the Authority will make licence decisions, and therefore how their needs will be addressed. - to support decisions made by the Licensing Authority when these decisions are challenged in a Court of Law. - 2.3 The Policy has been written in accordance with the provisions of the Act and guidance issued by the Secretary of State for the Department of Culture, Media and Sport (DCMS).
-It replaces the Statements of Licensing Policies which, until the 1st April 2009, were in force in each of the seven former Durham District Authorities. - 2.4 In adopting this Licensing Policy, the Licensing Authority recognises that residents need to live and work in a safe and healthy environment.
-Also, that it is important licensed premises are safe and well run, and that they add both to the local economy and vibrancy of the County.
+- 2.4 In adopting this Licensing Policy, the Licensing Authority recognises that residents need to live and work in a safe and healthy environment.
+Also, that it is important licensed premises are safe and well run and that they add to both the local economy and vibrancy of the County.
 The Licensing Authority's aim is to facilitate well managed premises with licence holders displaying sensitivity to the impact of their premises on local residents.
-The Licensing Authority wishes to encourage the provision of a wide range of entertainment activities within Durham County throughout the opening hours of any licensed premises, and to promote live music, dance, theatre, circus and street arts etc. for the wider cultural benefit of the community, taking into consideration the County Durham Cultural Strategy 'Yeast in the Dough'. - 2.5 The Licensing Policy takes into account all shared priorities and plans, for instance the Community Strategy, the Alcohol Harm Reduction Strategy, the 'Nightsafe' Strategy, Crime & Disorder Reduction Strategy and key ambitions in terms of national, regional and local priorities.
-(The Policy will also take into consideration the new Authority's Corporate Plan Objectives once formed.) - 2.6 The main licences and permissions considered by this Policy are as follows: - The licensing of individuals for the retail sale of alcohol (a Personal Licence). - The licensing of premises for the retail sale of alcohol, the provision of regulated entertainment or late night refreshment (a Premises Licence). - The supply of alcohol or the provision of regulated entertainment at certain clubs (a Club Premises Certificate). - The permitting of certain licensable activities on a temporary basis (a Temporary Event Notice). - 2.7 The Policy does not seek to undermine the rights of any person to apply under the Act for a variety of permissions, or have their application considered on its individual merits.
+The Licensing Authority wishes to encourage the provision of a wide range of entertainment activities within County Durham throughout the opening hours of any licensed premises and to promote live music, dance, theatre, circus and street arts etc. for the wider cultural benefit of the community. - 2.5 The Licensing Policy takes into account all shared priorities and plans, for instance the Community Strategy, the County Durham Alcohol Harm Reduction Strategy, the Safe Durham Partnership Plan and key ambitions in terms of national, regional and local priorities.
+The Policy will take into consideration Durham County Councils Corporate Objectives - 2.6 The main licences and permissions considered by this Policy are as follows: - The licensing of individuals for the retail sale of alcohol (a Personal Licence). - The licensing of premises for the retail sale of alcohol, the provision of regulated entertainment or late night refreshment (a Premises Licence). - The supply of alcohol or the provision of regulated entertainment at certain clubs (a Club Premises Certificate). - The permitting of certain licensable activities on a temporary basis (a Temporary Event Notice). - 2.7 The Policy does not seek to undermine the rights of any person to apply under the Act for a variety of permissions, or have their application considered on its individual merits.
 Nor does it override the rights of any person making representations on any application or seeking a review of a licence where they are permitted to do so under the Act.
-The Licensing Authority will only depart from the Policy if the individual circumstances of any case merits such a decision in the interests of the promotion of the Licensing Objectives. - 2.8 In determining this Policy the following have been consulted: - Responsible Authorities
+The Licensing Authority will only depart from the Policy if the individual circumstances of any case merits such a decision in the interests of the promotion of the Licensing Objectives. - 2.8 In determining this Policy the following have been consulted: - Responsible Authorities - All persons / bodies throughout the County holding Premises Licences or Club Premises Certificates including pubs, clubs, off licences, supermarkets, takeaways, restaurants and mobile food vendors - Persons / bodies representative of local holders of Personal Licences - Persons / bodies representative of businesses and residents in the County - Safeguarding Children Board - All Elected Members of Durham County Council